 Heavy rain is the main trigger producing landslides and slope failures on both natural and constructed slopes.
 Here are some things you can do to prepare yourself and your property when heavy rain is in the forecast.

-• Make sure your house downspouts are not flowing onto any fill slopes.
+- Extend your house downspouts so water is not flowing onto any fill slopes.

-• Visit our page on Landslide Maps of WNC for more information about the landslide maps available for parts of Haywood County and for Buncombe, Henderson, Macon, and Watauga Counties.
+- Visit our page on Landslide Maps of WNC for more information about the landslide maps available for parts of Haywood County and Jackson Counties.
+For other counties, check the County’s GIS webpage or the NC Geological Survey’s Landslide Hazard Data Viewer.

 Pre-Construction: